-The Department contains one undergraduate major, five undergraduate minors, four masters level graduate programs and one Special Program for LPC curriculum.
+The Department contains one undergraduate major, six undergraduate minors, four masters level graduate programs and one Special Program for LPC curriculum.
 These programs include:

 - Comprehensive major in psychology

 - Minor in Forensic Psychology